 Intangible assets include license agreements, product rights and other identifiable intangible assets.
 We assess the impairment of identifiable intangible assets whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 In determining the recoverability of our intangible assets, we must make assumptions regarding estimated future cash flows and other factors.
-If the estimated undiscounted future cash flows do not exceed the carrying value of the intangible assets, we must determine the fair value of the intangible assets.
-If the fair value of the intangible assets is less than the carrying value, an impairment loss will be recognized in an amount equal to the difference.
+If the estimated undiscounted future cash flows do not exceed the carrying value of the intangible assets, we must determine the fair value of the intangible assets is less than the carrying value, an impairment loss will be recognized in an amount equal to the difference.